aiven/devportal/docs/products/redis/get-started.rst

 ================================

 Aiven for Redis services are managed from the `Aiven Console <https://console.aiven.io/>`__.
-Create an Aiven for Redis service by following the steps laid out in :doc:`this article </docs/platform/howto/create_new_service>`.
+Create a new Aiven for Redis service by following the steps laid out in :doc:`this article </docs/platform/howto/create_new_service>`.

 Once the service creation is initiated, you can go to its dedicated service page where the new service is shown with an indicator that it is being created.

 Click the service name in the list to go to the "**Overview**" page.
-This view shows the connection parameters for your Redis service and its current status.
-You can make changes to the service configuration here, even while the service is being built.
+The "**Overview**" tab shows the connection parameters for your Redis service and its current status.
+You can make changes to the service configuration in "*Advanced configuration*", even while the service is being built.
 You can find the available configuration options on the :doc:`reference page <reference/advanced-params>`.